megspham/bruinplanner/tests/frontend/upload_dars/README.md

 ### Input

-The user clicks the "Upload DARs" button, uploads an valid DARs.html, but the backend parser runs into an error (e.g., connection error, edge-case, etc.)
+The user either 1) clicks the "Upload DARs" button, uploads an valid DARs.html, but the backend parser runs into an error (e.g., connection error, edge-case, etc.), or 2) uploads an invalid dars file.
+They both produce the same result.

 ### Expected Output